mcwojdzinski/mcwojdzinski/README.md

 # 👨🏽‍💻 Hi, I'm Matthew
 ## 👋 About me

 I am a 23 years old web-developer from Poznan, Poland and I'm passionate about technology, communities, and everything in-between.
 Worked for a 2 years for software house using Vue.js and Nuxt.js, after that I had been working in tourist company in developing new reservation system called ERP and I was responsible for developing new page for making reservation in tourist area.
 Curently finishing my computer science degree along learning in React.js whole ecosystem based in this area.
+With doing smaller or larger projects to my portfolio

 ## 📫 Socials
 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/mateuszcwojdzinski/)](https://www.linkedin.com/in/mateuszcwojdzinski/) [![Stack Overflow](https://img.shields.io/badge/-StackOverflow-orange?style=flat-square&logo=StackOverflow&logoColor=white&link=https://stackoverflow.com/users/12361358/mateusz-cwojdzinski?tab=profile)](https://stackoverflow.com/users/12361358/mateusz-cwojdzinski?tab=profile)